MacMannes/game-of-life/README.md

 The rules continue to be applied repeatedly to create further generations.

-## My approach of solving the problem
+## My approach to solving the problem

 My brain tends to focus on small details first, and when I try to start from the outside in, I get overwhelmed with all the small details I still have to implement.
 So I wanted to start with the smallest entity of the Game: the `Cell`.
 But then I realised the `Cell` has to have the state **dead** or **alive** and the third Object Calisthenics rule dictates you have to encapsulate primitives, so I started with an even smaller entity: the `CellState`.